Ravenloft: Stone Prophet: Gameplay

-The game is a follow-on to Ravenloft: Strahd's Possession and uses the same engine as its predecessor.
+The game is a follow-up to Ravenloft: Strahd's Possession and uses the same engine as its predecessor.
 The game presents a real-time, three dimensional view from the character's perspective.
 In contrast to other contemporary first person RPGs, the game features (optional) non-block-related fluid movement of the characters navigating through the world.
 While based on rules from the AD&D 2nd edition, there are several alterations.
 The CD version features spoken dialogue as well as extensive pre-rendered cutscenes.

 Plot

 The game is based on the Ravenloft campaign setting for the Dungeons & Dragons fantasy role-playing game.
-Although it is a follow-on to Strahd's Possession, it plays in a completely different environment.
+Although it is a follow-up to Strahd's Possession, it plays in a completely different environment.
 In the intro of the game, the two player characters are sent by Lord Dhelt to investigate a wall of fire which has suddenly appeared, and they end up in a hazardous desert called Har'Akir.
 Once a prosperous Egyptian themed place, the few remaining villagers are haunted by the creatures of the corrupted mummies of their last pharaoh Anhktepot and his high priest Hierophant, whose actions devastated the land and are unfolded in the course of the game.
 To break the curse of the land, the two player characters can take another two adventurers into their group, as well as meeting several distinctive individuals during the game.

-Development
+Development and release

-Ravenloft: Stone Prophet was developed by DreamForge Intertainment, using the same propriety game engine behind its titles Ravenloft: Strahd's Possession and Menzoberranzan.
+Ravenloft: Stone Prophet was developed by DreamForge Intertainment, using the same proprietary game engine behind its titles Ravenloft: Strahd's Possession and Menzoberranzan.

 This game was later included in the 1996 compilation set, the AD&D Masterpiece Collection.
-On October 27, 2015, the game was re-released on GOG.com, bundled with the previous game Strahd's Possession, with support for Microsoft Windows, OS X, and Linux pre-packed with DOSBox.
+In October 2015, the game was re-released on GOG.com, bundled with the previous game Strahd's Possession, with support for Microsoft Windows, OS X, and Linux pre-packed with DOSBox.